mirror12k/Pale-White-MVC/README.md

 ## Why?
 Standard php-mysql backend development tends to get bogged down quickly with security and conformity.
-Implementing template views, secure logins, file uploads, localization, and plugin apis, are always necessary when a project grows large enough.
+Implementing template views, client-side templates, secure logins, file uploads, localization, and plugin apis, are always necessary when a project grows large enough.
 Pale-White provides tools to simplify these jobs and prevent reinventing the wheel.